Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Introduction

-All existing algorithms that compute exact reachable sets of neural networks iterate through the network layer-by-layer \cite{xiang2017reachable,nnv,yang2020reachability}.
+Most existing algorithms that compute exact reachable sets of neural networks iterate through the network layer-by-layer \cite{xiang2017reachable,nnv,yang2020reachability}.
 The layer-by-layer approaches obtain the entire reachable set at once at the end of the computation, rather than revealing the reachable set piece by piece throughout the computation.
 Consequently, if the computation must end early due to memory constraints or a computer fault, no usable result is obtained.
 In contrast, RPM builds the reachable set one polyhedron at a time, leading to a partial, but still potentially useful result if computation is halted before the algorithm runs to completion.

-Incremental computation is better suited to finding counterexamples to safety properties and terminating early, as well as providing a more memory efficient approach where a region of the reachable set already computed can be saved externally to free up memory for remaining computation.
-Furthermore, for learned dynamical systems, RPM can be used to certify local asymptotic stability, compute nonconvex ROAs, compute intricate control invariant sets, and verify input-output safety properties, as we demonstrate in this paper.
-These factors are the core motivation for RPM.
+The authors of \cite{nnenum} also propose an incremental approach to visiting each affine region in a ReLU network.
+The difference between this tool and our RPM algorithm is that RPM enumerates affine regions of the neural network in a connected walk; each new region that is revealed is connected to a previous region.
+In contrast, the algorithm used in \cite{nnenum} does not have this property; whether a new region is connected to a previous one is unknown by the algorithm.
+In Section \ref{Sec:ROA} we show how the connected enumeration property leads to an accelerated algorithm for computing ROAs.
+Another way to conceptualize this difference between RPM and \cite{nnenum} is that RPM can also return the graph that describes which affine regions neighbor one another.
+This feature is enabled by RPM's unique property of removing redundant constraints in the input-space polyhedra, resulting in the minimal description of each affine region.